Organs and Poems

 Stuck down below heart and lungs and brain,

-stuck behind (you bang your back, the ache you
+stuck behind (you bang your back, the ache

-cleaning up the place.
+of cleaning up the place.
 They monitor and

-regulated the water level diligently—no sleep at
+regulated the water level diligently—no sleep

-Unbeknownst to most they spew out juice that
+alone.
+Unbeknownst to most they spew out

-Found out last fifty years you can make it if they
+carry oxygen.
+Found out last fifty years you

-die but only if you tie yourself to sterile catheters.
+can make it if they die but only if you tie

 AV-Node